 - Full time employees are entitled to a minimum of four weeks of paid annual leave for each year of completed service, up to 152 hours.
 Part time employees are entitled to a minimum of four weeks of paid annual leave per year paid on a pro rata basis according to the number of hours they are required ordinarily to work in a four week period.
-Casual employees are not entitled to annual leave. - Annual leave is a minimum entitlement in the Minimum Conditions of Employment Act 1993 and the Landscape Gardening Industry Award sets out additional requirements regarding annual leave and annual leave loading. - During a period of annual leave an employee must be paid annual leave loading of 17.5%. - On termination, annual leave loading of 17.5% is paid out on fully accrued annual leave entitlements for completed years of employment.
-Annual leave loading is not paid on proportionate leave (leave accrued in an incomplete year of employment) on termination. - Annual leave accrues on a weekly basis: - A full time employee accrues 2.923 hours of annual leave for each completed week of work. - A part time employee accrues the relevant proportion of 2.923 hours annual leave for each completed week of work. - o Wageline's Annual leave calculation guide can assist with calculating annual leave entitlements. - Visit Wageline's Annual leave page for more information.
+Casual employees are not entitled to annual leave. - Annual leave is a minimum entitlement in the Minimum Conditions of Employment Act 1993 and the Metal Trades (General) Award sets out additional requirements regarding annual leave and annual leave loading. - During a period of annual leave an employee must be paid annual leave loading of 17.5%.
+If an employee would have received any additional rates for work performed in ordinary hours, had he or she not been on leave, and such additional rates would have entitled them to a greater amount than the 17.5% loading, then such additional rates must be added to the ordinary rate of wage in lieu of the 17.5% loading. - On termination, annual leave loading of 17.5% is paid out on fully accrued annual leave entitlements for completed years of employment.
+Annual leave loading is not paid on proportionate leave (leave accrued in an incomplete year of employment) on termination. - Annual leave accrues on a weekly basis: - o A full time employee accrues 2.923 hours of annual leave for each completed week of work. - A part time employee accrues the relevant proportion of 2.923 hours annual leave for each completed week - O Wageline's Annual leave calculation guide can assist with calculating annual leave entitlements. - Vist Wageline's Annual leave page for more information.